LinX64/linx64.github.io/about.md

 I work mostly as an Android Engineer, with a focus on Kotlin, Jetpack Compose, Kotlin Coroutines, and all the new technologies.
-I also like to give talks and write articles about my experiences, and I am a big fan of open source.

 # Expertise